Tom Cox

 Social learning theory.
 People learn through observing others’ behavior, attitudes, and outcomes.
 “Most human behavior is learned observationally through modeling: from observing others, one forms an idea of how new behaviors are performed.”
 (Bandura).

-We use a series of intelligent algorithms to understand a customer’s underlying preferences and behaviours.
+How we apply this in the real world… We use a series of intelligent algorithms to understand a customer’s underlying preferences and behaviours.
 We then cluster them with similar and known customers, allowing us to present products with the highest conversion rate with like-minded customers.